List of Deadwood characters: Harry Manning

-Harry Manning (Brent Sexton) is the bartender at the No. 10 Saloon, working under Tom Nuttall.
-Manning decides to run for Sheriff of Deadwood, despite his desire ultimately being the Volunteer Fire Chief.
-This idea is encouraged by his employer who also wants to become a fireman.
-Manning is not a great orator and has difficulty with large crowds, leading to a poor performance during his campaign.
-Nevertheless, George Hearst arranges for Manning to gain more votes in the sheriff's election via bribery.
-(Harry Manning's official win is not confirmed onscreen but implied given the disparity of votes between him and Bullock by the end of the season three finale).
+Harry Manning (Brent Sexton) is the bartender at Tom Nuttall's No. 10 Saloon.
+Manning runs for sheriff despite his desire to become chief of the volunteer fire department.
+George Hearst arranges for Manning's election win via bribery.
+(Manning's "win" is not confirmed onscreen but is implied by the disparity between vote totals at the end of the season three finale).

-A decade later, in Deadwood: The Movie, Manning is no longer sheriff.
-Instead, he is now a Deputy U.S. Marshal under Marshal Seth Bullock.
-Manning is (apparently) suffering from gout, which Bullock doubts by blaming the deputy's poor work ethic.
-He is now accepting bribes from Senator George Hearst to help the senator gain control of Charlie Utter's land.
-He assists Hearst's assassins kidnap Samuel Fields and fakes being attacked.
-When Hearst is arrested under suspicion of Utter's murder, Manning tries to shoot Bullock in the back and rescue his benefactor.
-"Calamity" Jane Cannary kills Harry before he can fire his gun.
+A decade later, in Deadwood: The Movie, Bullock is U.S. Marshal and Manning is a deputy.
+Manning claims gout prevents him from actively performing his duties, while Bullock blames Manning's poor work ethic.
+Manning accepts bribes from Senator George Hearst to help him gain control of Charlie Utter's land.
+As part of Hearst's plan, Manning assists Hearst's assassins to kidnap Samuel Fields, then fakes being attacked.
+When Hearst is arrested for suspicion of Utter's murder, Manning tries to shoot Bullock in the back, but Jane kills Harry before he can fire his gun.